mukhortov/HESH-WordPress-Plugin/readme.txt

  Add syntax highlighting to the Post/Page HTML editor.

+= Features =

+* Syntax highlighting in the Post/Page HTML editor
+* Save your posts and pages pressing Ctrl+S (Cmd+S on Mac)
+* New fullscreen mode.
+* Toggle fullscreen mode with F11/Esc hotkeys

 == Installation ==

 1. Upload the 'html-editor-syntax-highlighter' directory to the '/wp-content/plugins/' directory
 2. Activate the plugin on the 'Plugins' page

 == Changelog ==

+= 1.4.1 =
+* Toggle fullscreen mode with F11/Esc hotkeys
+* Publish Post/Page hotkeys Ctrl + S / Cmd + S
+* Fixed some bugs for IE 8
+* Added development files to the zip bundle

 = 1.4.0 =
 * New fullscreen mode